Chirag-ahir/SFC-Preparation/README.md

 What is a custom object?<br>
 Custom objects are objects that you create to store information that’s specific to your company or industry.
 For DreamHouse, D’Angelo wants to build a custom Property object that stores information about the homes his company is selling.

+What is list view in SFC?
+A list view is a filtered list of records where you can view records for one object at a time.
+For example, a list of Contacts, Accounts, or Opportunities.

+Modify list view of object: https://youtu.be/PjiSTxBWcrk?si=UWXs9AOtFnbGTDSV&t=850

 What is Schema Builder?
 Schema Builder is a tool that lets you visualise and edit your data model.
 It’s useful for designing and understanding complex data models like the company’s employees and all sales (Setup > Schema Builder)